 Reishi is in a class of herbs called adaptogens, that help us to adapt to the stresses and demands of modern life without getting stuck in chronic “survival mode.”
 They gently and effectively regulate the body’s stress response via their tonic actions on the adrenal glands.
-This medicinal mushroom is particularly calming and relaxing and is one of the best adaptogens for anxiety, as well as anxiety that prevents you from sleeping, for which it can be taken just before bed.
+This medicinal mushroom is particularly calming and relaxing and is one of the best herbs for anxiety (and specifically one of the best adaptogens for anxiety), as well as anxiety that prevents you from sleeping, for which it can be taken just before bed.
 This is safe to use while breastfeeding.
 The dose is 3 to 9 g dried mushroom in capsules or tablets daily or 2 to 4 mL tincture in water 2 to 3x/day.
 Or you can make my reishi hot cocoa for some special anxiety reducing comfort.

 Ashwagandha, also an adaptogen, can significantly reduce the symptoms of anxiety, and has been shown to improve cortisol levels by resetting adrenal-associated stress, overall reducing your predisposition to anxiety.
 You can add a teaspoon or two of the powder to smoothies or other foods, it can be taken in capsules, 500-1000 mg twice daily, or in tincture form, 2-4 mL, twice daily.
 It can be taken before bed to help with sleep, including when worry is keeping you awake.

-Chamomile is traditionally used for stress — Peter Rabbit’s mom even gave him some chamomile tea before bed after a hard day on Farmer McGregor’s farm, when he almost became rabbit stew.
+Chamomile is an herb for anxiety that’s traditionally associated with anti-stress properties — Peter Rabbit’s mom even gave him some chamomile tea before bed after a hard day on Farmer McGregor’s farm, when he almost became rabbit stew.
 Phew — talk about anxiety!
 Seriously, though, chamomile is approved in European countries in which herbal medicine use is the norm, and it was shown in a 2012 study to be very effective at relieving anxiety and daily stress and improving mood.
 Chamomile tea is safe during pregnancy and while breastfeeding.

 You may also choose my favorite route: making a delicious cup of chamomile and lemon balm herbal tea, and adding the extracts of St. John’s wort and motherwort for an evening or anytime soother.
 Lemon balm is used classically to promote relaxation and improve outlook; motherwort, a bitter tasting herb, is my personal favorite go-to for anxious moments or when I’m feeling overwhelmed and stressed out.
 Motherwort is safe while breastfeeding only.